alexzhirkevich/compottie/dynamic_properties.md

 }
 ```

 Just like precompositions, groups can be nested.
-So the keypath to the desired shape may lay throught the large amount of groups
+So the keypath to the desired shape may пше з through the large amount of groups